cran-task-views/Spatial/Spatial.md

 -   `r pkg("lwgeom")` may also be used to facilitate handling and reporting of topology errors and geometry validity issues in sf objects.
+-   `r pkg("parzer")` is a tool designed to clean and standardize messy geographic coordinate data.
+It automatically parses character strings representing latitudes and longitudes (which often arrive in inconsistent formats) and converts them into standardized decimal degree values suitable for spatial analysis and mapping.

 ### Data processing - general